This page is a companion piece to the Life Log Collection.

 Health & medical

 A running medical history in one place is more useful than it sounds – especially when symptoms seem unrelated until you see them together over time.
+Patterns become visible here that might be invisible otherwise.
+If you are managing a chronic condition, thorough logging here is especially valuable.
 What to note:- Doctor’s appointments: who you saw, what was discussed, next steps

 - Diagnoses and treatments